All Episodes

 What do you bet?

-After they bought it, they found out they paid way too much, and they said it just isn't worth it.
+After they bought it, they found out they paid way too much and it just isn't worth it.

 Immigrant children are going to be classified as homeless to avoid school enrollment documentation requirements.

-In response to an inquiry about the unaccompanied miners from one of its scroll divisions, Virginia's Department of Education issued a memo this month reminding its 132 divisions about their obligation to educate all children.
+In response to an inquiry about the unaccompanied minors from one of its school divisions, Virginia's Department of Education issued a memo this month reminding its 132 divisions about their obligation to educate all children.

-And according to the memo, under federal and Virginia law, the state of Virginia expects that many of these unaccompanied illegal immigrant minors who enroll in public school are going to be called homeless.
+And according to the memo, under federal and Virginia law, the state of Virginia expects that many of these unaccompanied illegal immigrant minors who enroll in public school are going to be called homeless, not illegal immigrants.

 You know why?